 You have the ability to place an App in Testing status if you're not ready to deploy it to your mobile users.
-This is particularly useful when testing updates to existing Apps before letting all of your users see the changes.
+This is particularly useful for Admins and Designers when testing updates to existing Apps before letting all of your users see the changes.

 To get started you will first need to enable Testing Apps.
 Enable testing by following the steps below: